 AAs can practice throughout the country by working for the federal government.
 The Department of Veterans Affairs and the Department of Defense hire AAs to practice under the TRICARE program.

-Becoming an AA
+Becoming an Anesthesia Assistant

-Students earn a master’s degree from one of 7 anesthesiologist assistant programs in the United States.
+To become an anesthesia assistant, you would need to complete a master’s degree from one of 7 anesthesiologist assistant programs in the United States.
 The accredited AA programs are found across the country at the following sites:

 - Case Western Reserve University, Cleveland, Ohio